 We invite stakeholders and technical experts to submit original research papers.
 Industrial contributions presenting lessons learnt from practical usage, case study, recent results of prototypes, are also welcomed.

-We plan to organise the conference as hybrid event with on-site activities and options for remote participiation.
+We plan to organise the conference as a fully virtual event.

 Notification of authors via e-mail